 Chancellor's Graduate Fellowship

 Incoming students in the Department of Chemistry and Biochemistry are generally very competitive for the prestigious Chancellor's Graduate Fellowships.
-These fellowships can add up to $3000/year for three years to the stipend you receive as a teaching or research assistant.
+These fellowships can add up to $4000/year for two-four years to the stipend you receive as a teaching or research assistant.
 Nominations for these fellowships are selected by the department from the pool of applicants for studies beginning in the Fall semester.
 To maximize your chance of being nominated, you should complete your application by January 31.

 Scholarships and Fellowships

 Information and application forms for student-initiated scholarships, fellowships and financial aid can be found at the Graduate School Financial Resources web site.